mohnoor94/NAS/README.md

 * Add **Unit** class which the Form and Page classes extend to apply polymorphism principles.
 * Update **Site** scope class, and add name and url properties to it.
-* Other minor changes and bug fixing.
+* Other minor changes and bugs fixing.

 #### V1.3:
 * Add **Data** to store data, both the data stored by the user, and some other needed data like the main site url.
-* Other minor changes and bug fixing.
+* Other minor changes and bugs fixing.

 #### V1.2:
 * Add **Action** abstract class, all actions extend this class, each page now